luolingchun/flask-openapi3/docs/OpenAPI/Specification.md

 !!! info

-    You need to manually install `yaml` using pip:
+    You need to manually install `pyyaml` using pip:
     ```bash
     pip install flask-openapi3[yaml]

     # or
-    pip install yaml
+    pip install pyyaml
     ```

 ## doc_ui